Skidaux/authentication_NodeJs/README.md

 # authentication_NodeJs
-Certainly!
-Here's an example of a README file for the app:

 User Authentication App

 This is a simple user authentication app built with Node.js and Express.
 It allows users to register, log in, and access a dashboard.
 The app uses session management to keep track of logged-in users and stores user data in a JSON file.